mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/security/kerberos/index.md

 Make sure your `keytab` file is in the DC/OS secret store, under a path that is accessible by the {{ model.packageName }} service.

 ## Example: Using HDFS with Spark in a Kerberized Environment
-Here is the example notebook of `Tensorflow on Spark` using `HDFS` as a storage backend in Kerberized environment.
+Here is an example notebook of `Tensorflow on Spark` using `HDFS` as a storage backend in a Kerberized environment.

 First of all, you need to make sure that HDFS service is installed and {{model.techName}} is configured with its endpoint.
-To find more about configuring HDFS integration of {{model.techName}} follow [Using HDFS with DC/OS Data Science Engine](/mesosphere/dcos/services/data-science-engine/1.0.1/integrations/hdfs/) section.
+To read more about configuring an HDFS integration of {{model.techName}}, see the [Using HDFS with DC/OS Data Science Engine](/mesosphere/dcos/services/data-science-engine/1.0.1/integrations/hdfs/) section.

 1. Make sure HDFS Client service is installed and running with the "Kerberos enabled" option.